Skip to content

 How can I claim on my home insurance policy?

-Most insurance providers have a 24/7 helpline.
-They’ll take you through the claims process and let you know what evidence and documents you need to support your claim.
+2. Contact your insurance provider as soon as possible, with details of what happened and any damage.
+Most have a 24/7 helpline.
+They’ll take you through the claim process and let you know what evidence and documents you need.

 Can I change my home insurance excess?